jiyadave/finance_calculator/README.md

 I'm an aspiring software developer.

-I self taught myself Photoshop and Illustrator; followed by Excel.
+I self-taught myself Photoshop and Illustrator; followed by Excel.
-This then that paved the way to Python and SQL, and this is just the beginning.
+This then paved the way for Python and SQL, and this is just the beginning.
 👩🏽‍💻👩🏽‍🎓🌍